 Nature reigns uncontaminated in the village of Aggius.
 The artificial lake of Santa Degna, obtained by damming the Rio Mannu, is a wild place of enchanting beauty made up of inaccessible paths, cork forests and granite hills.
 The latter dominate the Valle della Luna, or Piana dei Grandi Sassi (Li Parisi), a fascinating place of profound silence.
 In the valley it is possible to visit one of the most impressive nuragic structures in the best state of conservation in all of Sardinia: the Izzana nuraghe.

-Do not miss the “Oliva Carta Cannas” Ethnographic Museum (MEOC) and the Museum of Banditism.
-The first is dedicated to the exhibition of typical objects and furnishings related to the home environment, the world of weaving and everyday life. and findings related to the outlaws prosecuted during the Piedmontese domination for their smuggling activities.
+Do not miss the “Oliva Carta Cannas” Ethnographic Museum (MEOC) and the Banditry Museum.
+The first is dedicated to the exhibition of typical objects and furnishings related to the home, the world of weaving and everyday life.
+The second collects documents and finds relating to outlaws prosecuted during the Piedmontese domination for their smuggling activities.